 This is my second write-up on Facebook architecture.
-In the first, I covered the databases, the persistence tech used @Facebook.
+In the first, I covered the databases leveraged by Facebook.

 In this write-up, I will talk about the real-time chat architecture of Facebook which scales with over multi-billion messages sent every single day.